 In the Shadow of the Mountain runs at the Old Red Lion Theatre from 15 May to 2 June 2018, with a press night on 17 May.

 Rob stands on the edge of oblivion just as the chaotic Ellie careers into his life.
 They desperately need each other but is Ellie, who’s struggling with her own Borderline Personality Disorder, really the best person to try and help?
 Sometimes you can only save one person.
 And it’s okay if that person is you.

 This touching, funny story explores a relationship born in the throes of a mental health crisis as a couple struggles to find their place in the world.

-In the Shadow of the Mountain is written by and stars Felicity Huxley-Miners, who plays Ellie opposite David Shears as Rob.
+In the Shadow of the Mountain is written by Felicity Huxley-Miners who also stars, playing BPD sufferer Ellie opposite David Shears as Rob.
 The premiere production is directed by Richard Elson and presented by Instinct Theatre and Quantum Frolic Theatre.

 In conversation with Felicity

 Do you feel that you’ve faced more challenges as a female playwright?

 Possibly, but I’d struggle to explain or quantify that.
 I create my own work and write the stories I want to see with the characters I feel should be on stage.
 More and more under-represented groups are taking control, and if enough of us do this together, we will change the culture that has comfortably ruled for so long.

 I suppose the way it directly affects me is by always being a female playwright.
 I’m never just a playwright.
 There still seems to be this myth that female means niche, even though the majority of theatrical audiences are made up of women.

 There’s a huge disparity in the number of male to female playwrights, and women’s plays are often confined to smaller stages or the studio spaces.
 Fringe and Off-West End venues are generally leading the way, as many take risks on unknown, female, working-class, experimental and ethnically diverse theatre.